nevillemensur/Static-And-Dynamic-Addresses/README.md

 <h1>AWS - Objectives</h1>

--Summarize and investigate the customer scenario
+-Analyze the difference between a statically and dynamically assigned IP addresses using EC2 instances

--Analyze the difference between a private and public IP address
+-Assign a persistent (static) IP to an EC2 instance

--Develop a solution to the customer's issue in this lab
+-Develop a solution to the customers issue found within this lab; after developing a solution, summarize and describe your findings

 <br />